CSI-KJSCE/CSI-KJSCEOfficial/README.md

 - Fork this repo
 - A sample json of firebase database can be found [here](https://drive.google.com/open?id=1SbVfv8MY51kGb4OJt1k8G5jGHlFJjf24)
-- We have also included google-services.json that we use for testing.
-This isn't the one used in release builds
 - You can contribute by fixing "Known issues" or implementing any "Features to be added"

 ### Contributers: